nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

     - **Copy the Installation Script**
         - Click the **Copy Script** button to copy the generated installation script.
     - **Use On-Demand Node (Recommended)**
-        - On-demand instances offer consistent performance, which is crucial for Prometheus when dealing with large volumes of metrics and queries, to use an on-demand node you can make use of labels for pod placement, the following example is using a [well-known Karpenter label](https://karpenter.sh/v0.37/concepts/scheduling/#well-known-labels) to schedule the pod.
+        - On-demand instances offer consistent performance, which is crucial for Prometheus when dealing with large volumes of metrics and queries.
+To use an on-demand node, you can make use of labels for pod placement.
+The following example uses a [well-known Karpenter label](https://karpenter.sh/v0.37/concepts/scheduling/#well-known-labels) to schedule the pod:
           ```sh
           --set-string global.nodeSelector."karpenter\.sh/capacity-type"=on-demand
           ```
     - **Add IAM User Credentials (If Applicable)**
         - If you chose to use an IAM User instead of an IAM Role, you need to add the following lines to the script with your access key ID and secret access key:
             ```sh